-CMS manufactures high-efficiency cyclones in a variety of constructions, such as special alloys and refractory lined cyclones designed to meet extreme and challenging work conditions, such as work environments involving high temperatures or corrosive gases.
-CMS has installed Cyclone Classifiers for dry powder processing and separation of powder coatings, pigments, resins, bauxite, gypsum, limestone, cement, and numerous other feed materials.
+Classifier Milling Systems manufactures high-efficiency cyclones in various constructions, including special alloys and refractory-lined cyclones, designed to meet extreme and challenging work conditions, such as work environments associated with high temperatures or corrosive gases.
+CMS has installed cyclone classifiers for dry powder processing and separation of powder coatings, pigments, resins, bauxite, gypsum, limestone, cement, and numerous other feed materials.

-- Available in stainless steel, carbon steel, and refractory grade construction
+- Available in stainless steel and carbon steel construction

-- The cyclone body, cone and dust trap, is one-piece welded construction (internal welds ground smooth)
+- The cyclone body is one-piece welded construction (internal welds ground smooth)

 - Easy cleaning (extended acceleration inlet tube)

 - Access through the top (once the outlet tubing and exhaust is removed)

 Airflow enters the cyclone’s inlet spiral, directing fine material through the vanes of the rotating classifier wheel while recirculating the coarse material for further grinding and separation.
 The cut point setting of the classifier wheel regulates the separation between fine and coarse material, while dust materials will discharge through an upper outlet duct to a dust collector.
 CMS Cyclones enable the operator to dial in cut points as low as 10 µm d50.